 These glasses use a quick release system to remove the temples, in place of the usual clips.
 If you’re really into color matching and mixing up frames you could buy two pair of these and leave one with clear lenses for night riding while mixing and matching the frame hues.

-In addition to this transition lens the Cutline can be had with different shades of low-light coloration and tint, selling for around $185.
+In addition to this transition lens the Cutline can be had with different shades of low-light coloration and tint.

 Technical schmecnical, looks can come first.
 With the tinted or clear lens, the Technium glasses from Shimano look like they should be worn behind the wheels of a 1980’s Ford Bronco that’s on the way to a fortnight of camping deep in the forest.
 They are performance glasses, right on the cusp of fashion shades, and they don’t leave you looking like the cast of The Matrix at the post-ride barbeque.